-Matthew Batty was raised near the bayous of Louisiana, and the inlets of South Central Florida.
-Their artistic practice is as diverse as the landscapes and ecologies that they are aimed at protecting ranging from video, installation, social interventions, sculpture and printmaking.
-Matthew's work explores themes of environmentalism, the false division of nature and culture through American identities and myths of manifest destiny.
-Utilize the muddiness of the in between to create new visions of coexistence and new ecologies, Matthew creates immersive installations that blur the distinctions of nature and culture.
-Matthew Batty received a BFA in Studio Art at Flagler College in St. Augustine, FL.
-They recently finished the MFA program at Indiana University in Bloomington, IN.
-Batty has received recognition for their practice through Grants – In –Aid while at Indiana University, and has been selected as an artist-in-residence at The Birdsell Projects in South Bend, IN.
+Matthew Anthony Batty was raised near the bayous of Louisiana, and the inlets of South Central Florida.
+Their artistic practice is as diverse as the landscapes and ecologies that they are aimed at protecting–a practice ranging from video, installation, social interventions, sculpture and printmaking.
+Matthew's work explores themes of dark ecology, the diad of nature and culture through American identities and myths of manifest destiny.
+Utilizing the muddiness of the in between to create new visions of coexistence and speculative ecologies, Matthew creates immersive installations that blur the distinctions of nature and culture.
+Matthew Batty received a BFA in Studio Art at Flagler College in St. Augustine, FL and their MFA in Studio Art at Indiana University.
+Batty has received recognition for their practice through Grants–In–Aid while at Indiana University, and has been selected as an artist-in-residence at The Birdsell Projects in South Bend, IN.
 Most recently, Matthew was invited as an artist-in-residence with The Weight of Mountains, a nomadic video art program, which spent the winter in Dawson City, Yukon, Canada.
 Batty also explores curatorial work as an extension of their art practice.
-They have curated exhibitions such as Extended Family at Spalding University in Louisville, KY, a show that questioned the history and contemporary ideas embedded into printmaking, they have also curated experimental venues such as The Breezeway Gallery, The Fuller Projects, and currently are a curator-in-residence with Black Vulture Project, focusing on quarterly experimental poetry/video/performance events.
+They have curated exhibitions such as Extended Family at Spalding University in Louisville, KY.
+They have also curated experimental venues such as The Breezeway Gallery, The Fuller Projects, and currently are a curator-in-residence with Black Vulture Project, focusing on quarterly experimental poetry/video/performance events.

 Raised on folklore of the American south, and legends like Davy Crockett, my work explores the nature culture divide through the lures of capitalist American myths of rugged masculinity, bootstrapping, and never-ending resources.
 The world is not our oyster.
 Those myths have misled to the belief that humynity has dominion over all things; the basis of people’s relationship with the earth is of presumed disconnection and ownership.
 However, humynity has always been interconnected with the world and its natural resources.
 The aim of my trans-disciplinary practice is to reconcile that humynity is in and of the world through the creation of installations I prefer to call ecologies of naturecultures.